mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 I realised this was like...
 Qantas staff talking to eachother _about_ Tony Abbott, but not _to_ him?.
 Hitomi must be requesting a "fasttrack" (I thought that was only a thing in movies???) from another Qantas employee.

-Hey for real though?
-For reeeal though?
+This is cooked for many reasons.
 What is even going on here?
 Why do Qantas flight staff talk to eachother via this passenger information field?
 Why do they send the messages about you _to_ you when you manage your booking?
+Why do they send you your own passport number when you log in to their website?
 I'll never know because I suddenly got distracted with

 ### Forbidden airline code